Texiwill/aac-lib/vsm/vExpert.md

 ### Notes

 VMware vExperts now have a tool they can use to download their entitled packages in full.
-To do so, you need two logins:
+To do so, you need two logins: My VMware & vExpert Portal.
-	- My VMware
-	- vExpert Portal

 And a new option: --vexpertx